p0tat0ba11/chat-app/README.md

-# 🛡️ Simple Chat App
+# 🛡️ Secure Chat App

 A modern, real-time chat application built with **React** and **Express.js**, featuring **Socket.IO** for instant messaging, **SQLite** for lightweight persistence, and **email-based Two-Factor Authentication (2FA)** for enhanced security.
 Designed with simplicity, security, and scalability in mind.